dzhavat/dzhavat.github.io/_posts/2020-04-09-powershell-script-to-kill-a-process-on-windows.md

 <figure>
   <img src="/assets/img/2020/04/09/david-khourshid-tweet.png" alt="Tweet by David Khourshid">
-  <figcaption>Don’t feel comfortable trying something new</figcaption>
+  <figcaption>Don’t feel uncomfortable trying something new</figcaption>
 </figure>

 I totally agree with him!
 We should give ourselves room for experimentation and trying new things without feeling afraid to fail.
 It’s part of the process.